niplav/site/99_problems_collection.md

 -----------------------

 The original list was written by Werner
-Hett for the Prolog programming language and later [re-organized](https://sites.google.com/site/prologsite/prolog-problems).
+Hett for the Prolog <!--TODO: wikipedia link-->programming language and later [re-organized](https://sites.google.com/site/prologsite/prolog-problems).
 Most translations into other languages use the old ordering, which only contains 88 problems, due to both sub-problems and gaps in the order.